July 10

 Facebook:

-July 11 - 12
+July 10 - 11

 Artist: Joanne Keen

-Joanne is a self-taught artist who started Gelli Plate mono printing and collage in 2020 during the Covid 19 lockdown.
-Prior to that, she was an accomplished seamstress designing and selling bags and totes using mainly recycled fabrics.
+Joanne is a self taught artist who started Gelli Plate mono printing and collage in 2020 during the Covid19 lockdown.
+Prior to that she was an accomplished seamstress designing and selling bags and totes using mainly recycled fabrics.
 She has always loved multicoloured patterns and styles since seeing her Amma's handmade quilts as a toddler.
 Joanne captures a whimsical, colourful, folk art style in her creations.
 Her cheerful, happy art makes everyone smile!

 Phone: 519-860-3623